rjmoggach/nuke-dotnuke/README.md

 ## Installation

 Easy if you know how.

-## Future Goal

-Ideally this will evolve into a framework that allows for users to customize their workflow with an interface that is immediately accessible and does not require code editing.
-All 'features' should be able to be enabled/disabled programmatically instead of the current need to edit configuration by hand.
+I personally clone it and update it when I need to.